MansiRK/Social-media-app-Backend/README.md

     * Users will be able to follow each other.
 5. Unfollow -
     * Users can also unfollow each other.
-6. News Feed -
-    * User will be able to view other user's posts which he or she is following according to its generated time in news feed.

 ## Entities